karinawie/ICEIS2020/README.md

-# Investigating the performance of Moodle database in cloud computing
+# Investigating the Performance of Moodle Database Queries in Cloud Environments

 ## Command used to execute Pgbench: